Signorlupo22/teachflowExtension/README.md

 3. copy the code from the course/Demo
 4. enjoy

-rember to start the session in a blank folder or the git clone wont work
+remember to start the session in a blank folder or the git clone won't work

 ## Overview